When is the application deadline?

 If you are uncertain of your direction, a class that could help you determine your path would be: PSYC 5085-02 Professional Orientation .
 This class provides you with information on the counseling perspective, work you can do with an MA in Psychology, as well as insight into the value of pursuing a doctoral degree.

-Why don't I have an "advisor" and why should I have a peer mentor?
+Why don't I have an "advisor"?

 Your first advisor will be the Chair of the Department.
 However, it is encouraged that you seek out a faculty member whose interests align with your own.
 Unofficial peer mentorship is encouraged as a way for incoming students to have their questions answered by those who are already in the program